rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 saliency is affected by the knowledge of the discourse participants or interlocutors –

 <pgNo>34</pgNo>
-34

-ADNOMINAL PERSON IN THE MORPHOLOGICAL SYSTEM OF ERZYA

 their personal experiences, affections, etc., and discourse saliency is sensitive to levels of importance, frequency, newness, etc. of the referential constituent, see hierarchies in